It's the old Catch-22:

 Remember?
 The job advert said they needed someone with experience, but this was your first job so you didn’t have any yet.
 Of course you would have just as soon as they gave you the **** job – and around and around it went.
 Sound familar?
 In the end, you either settled for a job you didn’t particularly like, didn't get work at all, or you improvised a bit.

 Thankfully, the modern freelance writer happens to belong to an exclusive club where members make their own luck and control their own destiny.
 Unlike the frustrating position of having to be given a job in order to gain experience, people who strike out on their own only need to go out and get it.

 As freelancers, we seek out and unearth opportunities – we don’t wait for them to be handed to us.

 It’s a different way of thinking and working and it’s something every new freelancer needs to get used to pretty quickly.

 How to build a writing portfolio: Start small

 It’s unlikely you’ll get paid much for your writing in the beginning so be prepared for this.
-What I’m about to share is how to build a writing portfolio so you can showcase your work and go on to earn money from your writing – not how to earn lots of money from the outset.
+What I’m about to share is how to build a writing portfolio so you can showcase your work and go on to earn money from your writing – not (necessarily) how to earn lots of money from the outset.

 If you’re happy with my work please leave positive feedback for me on the site.
 If you’re happy for me to include my work within my portfolio please state when and where my work will be published.
 Please also let me know if I can help with any other work you may have coming up.

-OK, so you’re not getting paid what you’re worth at this stage but this exercise is not about that – forget the fiver!
+OK, so you’re not getting paid what you’re worth at this stage, but this exercise is not about that – forget the fiver!

 Onwards and upwards,